![]() |

 up his ears: he hears familiar bird's shout among grass.
 Peering small eyes,

 Whitechest notices two white crests in grass.
-They come nearer, and to the
+They come nearer, and to the dusty

-nest is nearby, but eggs are not laid yet, therefore both birds can feed together.
+is nearby, but eggs are not laid yet, therefore both birds can feed together.

 Herons start to pick parasites dropped out of wool of the porcupine.
 Whitechest